rgdonohue/web-mapping-short-course/module-02/lesson-02.md

 }
 ```

 Note that we're again accessing specific information from each feature using the `feature.properties` syntax.
-We're also using a convenient JavaScript method `toLocaleString()` to format the number nicely with commas.
+We're also using a convenient JavaScript method `toLocaleString()` to format the number nicely with commas in the tooltip.

+## Making the map whole

+So far we've coded a fairly slick web map.
+But it's currently lacking some crucical elements that make the map more useful for the user.
+For one, maps should have a catchy if not informative title.
+You can also display supplementary information in a sidebar or overlay.
+Crucially, however, most thematic maps need a legend.
+We want the user to easily know what they're looking at, without having to deduce it or poke around too much.

+Drawing dynamic legends in web mapping can be tricky business, however.
+One solution is to use HTML and CSS to draw the basic form of the legend, and then let the JavaScript update and position the legend elements appropriately.
+See the example in this [bi-variate map of facilities emissions](https://github.com/rgdonohue/carbon-emissions-co/blob/master/app/index.html).